ndalezios/owasp-cheat-sheet/01_information_gathering.md

 - Diagramming software

 ## Fingerprinting Web Application Framework
-It is a great advantage to knwo not only known vulnerabilities but also specific misconfigurations of a knwo framework.
+It is a great advantage to know not only known vulnerabilities but also specific misconfigurations of a knwo framework.
 Known tools look for a number in a predefined location to identify the framework.

 ### Tools